Mani4141/D3-Game/PLAN.md

 ## Game Design Vision

 World of Bits is a location-based crafting game played on a grid laid over the real world.
-The player interacts with nearby cells on a Leaflet map to collect and combine matching tokens into higher-value ones, aiming to eventually craft a very high-value token.
+The player interacts with nearby cells on a Leaflet map to collect, place, and combine matching tokens into higher-value ones.
+The goal is to eventually craft a single high-value token by moving intelligently around the map and managing space within the grid.

 ## Technologies